What is EACH-WAY BET?

 Each Way Bet - FAQ:

-Horse racing is the most popular day-to-day sport for each way betting but football, Formula One and golf are all becoming more interesting.
+Horse racing is the most popular day-to-day sport for each way betting but football, Formula One and golf are also an option.

-Question 4: Each Way Betting With 888sport - A Guide
+How to place an Each Way Betting With 888sport